PsYk3s/Todo-List/README.md

 To-do list project.

-This is part of the Odin Project curriculum.
+This is part of the Odin Project curriculum to create a todo list with project creation, task creation and editing capabilities.
+Also included is use of local storage and webpack.

-Full repo on Github including dist/ is intentional.
-Viewable here https://psyk3s.github.io/Todo-List/dist/
+Dependencies:

+date-fns